 - Disinfect frequently touched surfaces and high traffic areas or common spaces

-- Stay at home and away from others if you have traveled outside the country, are feeling ill or have cared for someone who has been ill in the past 14 days
+- Stay at home and away from others if you have travelled outside the country, are feeling ill or have cared for someone who has been ill in the past 14 days

 - Maintain physical distancing outside your household and limit physical contact, which includes handshaking or hugging

 - Wear a face covering when in a public space indoors.
-Consider using masks when physical distancing isn’t possible or when you may be in close contact with someone else by accident
+Consider using masks outdoors when physical distancing isn’t possible or when you may accidentally be in close contact with someone else

-- Socialize with a small group of contacts to minimize social mixing
+- Socialize with a small group of contacts like your household to minimize social mixing

 Here are some guidelines that our church will be practicing when we can start to meet in person again for Sunday services and/or programs: